 First, they protect your eyes.
 The shape of the brow ridge and the outward-growing hairs of the brows themselves channel sweat, rain, and moisture away from the eyeballs, so your vision stays clear.
 They can also catch dust or shield eyes from sun glare.

 Second, they’re essential for nonverbal communication.
-Scientists who study facial expressions say eyebrows are key to expressing happiness, surprise, and anger.
-They’re especially useful to speakers of sign language, who contort their eyebrows to complement hand signs.
+Scientists who study facial expressions say eyebrows are important for expressing happiness, surprise, and anger, a function that our human ancestors may have employed as well.